KColagiovanni/RC_Car_v1/README.md

       - Insert/connect the SD card to a personal computer.
       - Open the Imager and select "Operating System" > "Raspberry Pi OS (other)" > "Raspberry Pi OS Lite (64-bit)".
       - Then select "Choose Storage" and select the SD card that is installed.
+      - Click the setting icon:
+        - Check "Enable SSH" and select "Use password authentication".
+        - Check "Set username and password", and enter a username and password.
+        - Check "Configure wireless LAN" and set the SSID and WiFi password.
+(Note: Raspberry Pi's can only connect to 2.4GHz networks, and cannot connect to 5Ghz netowrks.)
+        - Select your country from the options in "Wireless LAN country".
+        - Click "Save".
       - Finally select "Write".
       - Once the write is complete, remove the SD card from your personal PC and insert the SD card into the Raspberry Pi.
     - From Raspberry Pi